-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗵 No 🗖

-If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.
-Yes D No 🗷

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗷 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 1 5(d) of the Securities Exchange Act of 1934.
+Yes □ No 🗷 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange A ct of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to su ich filing requirements for the past 90 days.
+Yes ■ No □ Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such h shorter period that the registrant was required to submit and post such files).
+Yes ■ No □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
 See the definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer

-Accelerated filer $\Box$

-Non-accelerated filer $\Box$ (Do not check if a smaller reporting company)

-Smaller reporting company $\Box$

-Indicate by check mark which basis of accounting the registrant has used to prepare the financial statements included in this filing:

-The New York Stock Exchange

-Name of each exchange on which registered

-If "Other" has been checked in response to the previous question, indicate by check mark which financial statement item the registrant has elected to follow: Item 17 🗆 Item 18 🗖

-If this is an annual report, indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes $\Box$ No $\blacksquare$
+Large accelerated filer Accelerated Non- Smaller reporting company □ filer accelerated filer □ (Do not check if a smaller reporting company) Indicate by check mark which basis of accounting the registrant has used to prepare the financial statements included in this filing: U.S. GAAP International Financial Reporting Standards Other ⊠ as □ issued by the International Accounting Standards Board □ If "Other" has been checked in response to the previous question, indicate by check mark which financial statement item the registrant has ele- cted to follow: Item 17 □ Item 18 □ If this is an annual report, indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No 🗷

+TABLE OF CONTENTS

 Special Note About Forward Looking Statements 1

 PART I

 Item 1.
 Identity of Directors, Senior Management and Advisers 2

 Item 2.
-Offer Statistics and Expected Timetable 2
+Offer Statistics and Expected Timetable

 Item 3.
 Key Information 2

-Risk Factors 5
+Risk Factors 2 2 5 26

 Item 4.
-Information on the Company 25
+Information on the Company 26

 Item 4A.
-Unresolved Staff Comments 43
+Unresolved Staff Comments 44

 Item 5.
-Operating and Financial Review and Prospects 44
+Operating and Financial Review and Prospects 45

 Item 6.
-Directors, Senior Management and Employees 80
+Directors, Senior Management and Employees 86

 Item 7.
-Major Shareholders and Related Party Transactions 91
+Major Shareholders and Related Party Transactions 98

 Item 8.
-Financial Information 92
+Financial Information 99

 Item 9.
 The Offer and Listing.
-92
+99

 Item 10.
 Additional Information.
-93
+101

 Item 11.
 Quantitative and Qualitative Disclosures About Market Risk.
-110
+117

 Item 12.
 Description of Securities Other than Equity Securities.
-111
+118

+PART II

-PART II Item 13.
+Item 13.
 Defaults, Dividend Arrearages and Delinquencies.
-112
+118

 Item 14.
 Material Modifications to the Rights of Security Holders and Use of Proceeds.
-112

-112
+118

 Item 15.
 Controls and Procedures.
-112
+119

+Item 16A.
+Audit committee financial expert.
+119

 Item 16B.
-Code of Conduct 113

-Item 16B.
 Code of Conduct.
-113
+120

 Item 16C.
 Principal Accountant Fees and Services.
-113
+120

 Item 16D.
 Exemptions from the Listing Standards for Audit Committees.
-114
+120

 Item 16E.
 Purchases of Equity Securities by the Issuer and Affiliated Purchasers.
-114
+120

 Item 16G.
-Corporate Governance 114
+Corporate Governance 121

 Item 16H.
-Mine Safety Disclosures 114
+Mine Safety Disclosures 122

 PART III

 Item 17.
 Financial Statements.
-115
+122

 Item 18.
 Financial Statements.
-115
+122

 Item 19.
 Exhibits.
-115
+122

-Signatures 117
+Signatures 124

 Index to Consolidated Financial Statements F-1